Showing posts with label yorkshire. Show all posts

 On looking out of the window and seeing the ever darkening sky accompanied by light drizzle we considered our options if the weather was to deteriorate.

-Maybe a slightly shorter drive to one of our favourites 'The Riverbank' at Burnsall then a stroll along the banks of the River Wharfe or if the weather really worsened perhaps stop at the Bolton Abbey riverside venue 'Cavendish Pavilion' and hope for a seat by the window to watch for an improvement and lighter skies as we enjoy our coffee and some generously buttered crumpets.
+Maybe a slightly shorter drive to one of our favourites 'The Riverbank' at Burnsall then a stroll along the banks of the River Wharfe or if the weather really worsened perhaps stop at the Bolton Abbey riverside venue 'Cavendish Pavilion' and hope for a seat by the window to watch for an improvement and lighter skies as we enjoyed coffee and some generously buttered crumpets.

 The Cavendish Pavilion, Bolton Abbey in the Yorkshire Dales.
 Delicious coffee and a tasty crumpet with butter and jam.